Desert: Features

 A large part of the surface area of the world's deserts consists of flat, stone-covered plains dominated by wind erosion.
 In "eolian deflation", the wind continually removes fine-grained material, which becomes wind-blown sand.
 This exposes coarser-grained material, mainly pebbles with some larger stones or cobbles, leaving a desert pavement, an area of land overlaid by closely packed smooth stones forming a tessellated mosaic.
 Different theories exist as to how exactly the pavement is formed.
 It may be that after the sand and dust is blown away by the wind the stones jiggle themselves into place; alternatively, stones previously below ground may in some way work themselves to the surface.
 Very little further erosion takes place after the formation of a pavement, and the ground becomes stable.
 Evaporation brings moisture to the surface by capillary action and calcium salts may be precipitated, binding particles together to form a desert conglomerate.
 In time, bacteria that live on the surface of the stones accumulate a film of minerals and clay particles, forming a shiny brown coating known as desert varnish.

 Other non-sandy deserts consist of exposed outcrops of bedrock, dry soils or aridisols, and a variety of landforms affected by flowing water, such as alluvial fans, sinks or playas, temporary or permanent lakes, and oases.
 A hamada is a type of desert landscape consisting of a high rocky plateau where the sand has been removed by aeolian processes.
 Other landforms include plains largely covered by gravels and angular boulders, from which the finer particles have been stripped by the wind.
 These are called "reg" in the western Sahara, "serir" in the eastern Sahara, "gibber plains" in Australia and "saï" in central Asia.
-The Tassili Plateau in Algeria is an impressive jumble of eroded sandstone outcrops, canyons, blocks, pinnacles, fissures, slabs and ravines.
+The Tassili Plateau in Algeria is a jumble of eroded sandstone outcrops, canyons, blocks, pinnacles, fissures, slabs and ravines.
 In some places the wind has carved holes or arches, and in others, it has created mushroom-like pillars narrower at the base than the top.
 On the Colorado Plateau, it is water that has been the prevailing eroding force.
 Here, rivers, such as the Colorado, have cut their way over the millennia through the high desert floor, creating canyons that are over a mile (6,000 feet or 1,800 meters) deep in places, exposing strata that are over two billion years old.